m2osw/iplock/README.md

 represents the maximum number of connections from the sources and the second represents the maximum number of connections from the destinations.

-Note that each limit requires an iptable rule for each limit.
+Note that a separate iptable rule is necessary for each limit.

-Default: no limit enforced.
+**Default:** no limit enforced.

 ### `rule::<name>::action`